U.S. House Dems pass anti-Islamophobia bill, condemn Boebert remarks - NewsBreak

 The bill lacked a definition for Islamophobia and duplicated clearer State Department policies targeted at countering religious persecution, they said.

-“Without clear definitions, even First Amendment-protected speech could qualify for an investigation,” Rep. Guy Reschenthaler (R-Penn.) said.
+“Without clear definitions, even First Amendment-protected speech could qualify for an investigation,” Rep. Guy Reschenthaler, R-Pennsylvania, said.
 “Under this measure, it will be up to unelected, career bureaucrats at the State Department to determine what constitutes this phobia.”

 Others were less shy about opposing the bill’s aim.